 Summertime Zucchini Ricotta Pizza

-I love pizza.
-Hot, cold – it doesn't matter.
-I've even been known to eat cold pizza for breakfast.
-I don't care for those crazy pies that are wrapped in bacon, have a ton of cheese stuffed in the crust or the ones with weird combinations of ingredients.
-However, I do like to try pizza with toppings other than the usual tomato sauce, cheese and pepperoni.
+I don’t care for those crazy pies that are wrapped in bacon with a ton of cheese stuffed in the crust, or the ones with weird combinations of ingredients.
+However, I do like to try pizza with toppings other than the usual tomato sauce, cheese and pepperoni, like this Summertime Zucchini Ricotta Pizza.

 Zucchini-Ricotta-Pizza-5

 Go ahead and experiment with toppings.
-Add a little crushed red pepper flakes to the ricotta mix for a kick, roast some sliced hot peppers with the tomatoes or drizzle a balsamic reduction over the top of the pizza.
+Add a little crushed red pepper flakes to the ricotta mix for a kick, roast some sliced hot peppers with the tomatoes or drizzle balsamic reduction over the top of the pizza.

-Originally published on June 14, 2016.
+Originally published June 14, 2016.

 Summertime Zucchini Ricotta Pizza